 NOTE: This is only possible if you are on campus or connected via VPN.

-Panopto Recorder can been downloaded/installed directly through Panopto.
+Panopto Recorder can be downloaded/installed directly through Panopto.

 The PTC website has information on how working remotely can work for you, with useful resources such as tool kits - Your Wellbeing and Development and Managing Your Staff.